adrian-andersson/ModuleForge/docs/misc/SemVer_Interpretation.md

 #### Major Change Examples

 - Changing a parameter to be mandatory
-- Changing a parameter name
+- Changing a parameter name without an alias
 - Breaking change to the output object
 - Rewrite or refactor